digitalradiohacker.co.uk is being rebuilt - Pages will move and appear broken!

 On Sepura devices, there are a few hidden menus.
 Key in the following numbers:

-*477 Network Quality, Neighbour Cells, GPS Information, Hard/Software revision and more.
+*477 Network Quality, Neighbour Cells, GPS Information, Hardware/Software version and more.

 *2797 Battery information page.